techiediaries/techiediaries/_posts/2020/ionic/2019-06-22-ionic-modals-sqlite-tutorial.md

 layout: post
 title: "Ionic 4 Modals and SQLite Tutorial: Build a Product Manager App"
 image: "images/content/inventory-manager-ionic-sqlite.png"
-excerpt: " Using Ionic 4 with Cordova SQLite and Barcode scanner plugins to build a simple product stock manager mobile application for Android and iOS"
+excerpt: " Using Ionic 5 with Cordova SQLite and Barcode scanner plugins to build a simple product stock manager mobile application for Android and iOS"
+date: 2020-02-13
 tags: [ionic]
 ---

-In this tutorial, we'll use Ionic 4 and Angular to build a simple mobile application for managing stock products.
+In this tutorial, we'll use Ionic 5 and Angular to build a simple mobile application for managing stock products.

 We'll be using the SQLite plugin to persist data and the Barcode scanner plugin for scanning barcodes.
 We'll also make use of Ionic Modals to create our UI.

 Our example app can be used to manage an inventory of products.
-It's convenient for demonstarting various features of Ionic 4 that allows you to build real life apps for your clients.
+It's convenient for demonstarting various features of Ionic 5 that allows you to build real life apps for your clients.

 In this tutorial, we are going to learn how to use the Cordova SQLite plugin to create and populate SQL database tables and how to use the Barcode Cordova plugin to scan product barcodes.

-We are also going to see basic Ionic 4/Angular concepts such as components, providers, pages and modals.
+We are also going to see basic Ionic 5/Angular concepts such as components, providers, pages and modals.

-## Starting a New Ionic 4/Angular Project
+## Starting a New Ionic 5/Angular Project

-Let's start our journey by generating a blank Ionic 4/Angular app.
+Let's start our journey by generating a blank Ionic 5/Angular app.

 If this is your first time using Ionic, make sure you first setup your local development environment and install Ionic CLI 5 (The latest version as of this writing).

-We'll be using Ionic 4 with Angular and TypeScript which is a superset of JavaScript with OOP concepts and strong types.
+We'll be using Ionic 5 with Angular and TypeScript which is a superset of JavaScript with OOP concepts and strong types.

 Now, open your terminal under Linux/MAC or command prompt under Windows and run the following command: